Seele GmbH

-Seele GmbH (stylized as seele) (/de/) is involved in the design and construction of facades and complex building envelopes made from glass, steel, aluminium, membranes and other materials.
+Seele GmbH (stylized as seele) (/de/) is part of the seele group and involved in the design and construction of facades and complex building envelopes made from glass, steel, aluminium, membranes and other materials.
 It was founded in 1984 by glazier Gerhard Seele and steelwork engineer Siegfried Gossner.
-About 1,000 employees work at the Seele's 12 locations around the world.
+About 1,000 employees work at the Seele's locations around the world.

+Projects

+Notable projects by the seele group includes: